Diversity & Inclusion Policy: The 10 policies your organization needs

 Recruitment & Selection Policy

-This policy should detail the steps the business is taking to ensure an unbiased recruitment and selection process.
-A good process will be designed to be transparent, consistent and evident of proactive support, and be explicit in its intentions to create a diverse and inclusive workplace.
+This policy should detail the steps the business is taking to ensure an unbiased and inclusive recruitment and selection process.
+A good process will be designed to be transparent, consistent and evident of anticipatory or proactive support.
+It will be explicit in its intentions to create a diverse and inclusive workplace.

-The process itself should include clearly defined and inclusive job descriptions, assessing where you advertise the role with different groups in mind, the application process, and how the company will make reasonable adjustments in the interview process.
+The process itself should include clearly defined and inclusive job descriptions, assessing where you advertise the role with different groups in mind and how it will embed inclusive practices and adjustments in the application, interview and onboarding process.

 Shortlisting and interviewing should be consistent with steps taken to mitigate the opportunity for bias; name-blank CVs, diverse panels and interview scoring can all support this.